|

 SWCPC 401 E2

-buildings exemplifying early architecture of Lubbock, Texas, and Lubbock County, Texas.
+integrity of buildings exemplifying early architecture of Lubbock, Texas, and

 Lubbock Heritage Society (Lubbock, Texas)